Miralax-Gatorade Bowel Preparation Instructions

 - You may continue to drink clear liquids till midnight.

-Four hours before your colonoscopy:
+Four and a half hours before your colonoscopy:

 - Take the other 32-ounce bottle of mixed solution and drink an 8-ounce glass of bowel prep every 15 minutes for a total of four glasses.

 - Fifteen minutes later, drink an 8-ounce glass of clear liquids every 15 minutes for a total of two glasses.